Putin’s endgame in Ukraine – and why it won’t finish there

 Russia’s two-pronged attacks on Kyiv, from the north and east, stalled and turned tail.
 In the Donbas, Moscow drove hard towards Kharkiv, taking Izium – but was held at bay.

-Exploiting the success of the defence, Ukraine was rapidly supplied with air defences, 155mm howitzer artillery pieces, and anti-tank rockets.
+Exploiting these successes, Ukraine was rapidly supplied with air defences, 155mm howitzer artillery pieces, and anti-tank rockets.
 Led by the US, Ukraine was given access to Nato’s best intelligence and set about destroying Russia’s command and control systems – including as many generals as they could find.

 But crucially, Ukraine was not given the long-range weapons, cruise missiles and ATACMS that could have delivered victory quickly and broken the back of the Russian army at its most vulnerable.